LiamMorrow/Oatmilk/README.md

 Oatmilk currently supports running in a test project configured with [xunit](https://github.com/xunit/xunit).
 You can run your existing xunit `Facts` and `Theories` alongside `Oatmilk` tests.

+Note that Oatmilk does not intend to be a full test framework, as such things like mocking, and asserting are out of scope.
+There are many other great tools for the job.

 ## Getting Started

 First in your test project, install the oatmilk package.